 - prepares a report that compares what you get from the PIA as opposed to the person entering bankruptcy[?]

-- organises a meeting of creditors within 25 working days (except in December when it is 30 days) of their appointment.
+- organises a meeting of creditors within 30 business days of their appointment.

 At the meeting of creditors, the trustee will ask you to consider and vote on the agreement proposal.

-You are able to ask questions of the person who owes you money to help you decide how to vote.
+You are able to ask questions of the person who owes you money or to the controlling trustee to help you decide how to vote.